What's Going On (album): Critical reception

-Accolades
+Legacy and accolades

 In 1985, writers on British music weekly the NME voted it the best album of all time.
 What's Going On was inducted into the Grammy Hall of Fame in 1998.
 The album's title track was ranked number four on Rolling Stones list of the 500 Greatest Songs of All Time in the original 2004 ranking and the 2010 revision.
 The publication ranked the song number six on its updated 2021 list and its 2024 revision, and in 2025, it ranked the song at number 15 on its list of "The 100 Best Protest Songs of All Time."

 A 1999 critics' poll conducted by British newspaper The Guardian named it the "Greatest Album of the 20th Century".
 In 1997, What's Going On was named the 17th greatest album of all time in a poll conducted in the United Kingdom by HMV, Channel 4, The Guardian and Classic FM.
 In 1997, The Guardian ranked the album number one on its list of the 100 Best Albums Ever.
 In 1998 Q magazine readers placed it at number 97, while in 2001 the TV network VH1 placed it at number 4.
 In 2003, it was one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.
 What's Going On was ranked number 6 on Rolling Stone magazine's 2003 list of the 500 Greatest Albums of All Time, one of three Gaye albums to be included, succeeded by 1973's Let's Get It On (number 165) and 1978's Here, My Dear (number 462).
 The album is Gaye's highest-ranking entry on the list, as well as several other publications' lists.
 In a revised 2020 list, this time voted on by musicians instead of music critics, the album moved up to the top spot, replacing the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.